RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

 * WITHLABELS - Include in the reply the label-value pairs that represent metadata labels of the time series.
 If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty Array will be replied on the labels array position.

-* SELECTED_LABELS - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
-This is usefull when you have a large number of labels per serie but are only interested in the value of some of the labels.
+* SELECTED_LABELS _label_... - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
+This is useful when you have a large number of labels per series but are only interested in the value of some of the labels.
 If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty Array will be replied on the labels array position.

 * COUNT _count_ - Maximum number of returned samples per time series.